VTArcelia/Discord-QuickCSS/README.md

-includes blur by default on all images thats easily editable.
+# Updated for new Discord Classes 3/28/2024

-changes discord watermark
+changes discord watermark (on title bar)

 changes home icon

-"verified" logo on all names

 removes pointless discord shit

-spotify plugin changes

 removed almost all nitro features and upsells

-way to "block" users without actually doing so
+way to "block" users without actually doing so (aka have an annoying friend just removes their messages from chat until you clear it)

-and special settings to show friends you actually care for, by either A) custom name B) custom icon (20x20 idaelly)
+and special settings to show friends you actually care for, by either A) Custom Color B) Custom Name C) Custom Icon (20x20 ideally)